Reporting in CI

 and so on.

-In addition, you can enable parallel test execution in a single file, so Playwright will split individual tests instead of test files.
-Please note, that Currents support of parallel test execution in a single file is in active development (as of November 2023).
+In addition, you can enable Fully Parallel Mode in a single file, so Playwright will split individual tests instead of test files.

 Any CI provider or tool that allows creating multiple containers/jobs can be integrated with Currents for running Playwright sharding.

-Here are a few example repositories for popular CI providers:
+Here are a few example setups for popular CI providers: